rhenenrpg/rhenenrpg.github.io/mgmp/roll20/README.md

 Every time a player launches the characterhub campaign, a pink button is shown in the chat.
 When the player presses this button:
   * a new character is created;
   * the character is assigned to the player;
-  * the roll20 accountid of the player is stored in the character for autoassignment in GM games (see below).
+  * the roll20 accountid of the player is stored in attribute **ffwplayerid** so characters can be automaticallty assigned in GM games (see below).

 ![](new-character-button.png)